Computing all maps into a sphere: Introduction

+\subh{The extension problem.} In \cite[Theorem~1.4]{polypost}, it is shown that the methods of the present paper also yield an algorithm for the extension problem as defined above.
+The extension problem can actually be solved even for $\dim X\leq 2d-1$, as opposed to $2d-2$ in Theorem~\ref{t:main} (still asumming that $Y$ is $(d-1)$-connected).
+Again, the running time is polynomial for $d$ fixed.

+\subh{Hardness outside the stable range. } The dimension and connectivity assumptions in Theorem~\ref{t:main} turned out to be essential and almost sharp, in the following sense: In \cite{ext-hard}, it is shown that, for every $d\ge 2$, the extension problem is undecidable for $\dim X=2d$ and $(d-1)$-connected $Y$.
+Similar arguments show that for $\dim X=2d$ and $(d-1)$-connected $Y$, deciding whether every map $X\to Y$ is homotopic to a constant map (i.e., $|[X,Y]|=1$) is NP-hard and no algorithm is known for it \cite[Theorem~2.1.2]{Krcal-thesis}.

+\subh{Dependence on $d$. } The running-time of the algorithm in Theorem~\ref{t:main} can be made polynomial for every fixed $d$, as was mentioned above, but it depends on $d$ at least exponentially.
+We consider it unlikely that the problem can be solved by an algorithm whose running time also depends polynomially on $d$.
+One heuristic reason supporting this belief is that Theorem~\ref{t:main} includes the computation of the \emph{stable} homotopy groups $\pi_{d+k}(S^d)$, $k\le d-2$.
+These are considered mathematically very difficult objects, and a polynomial-time algorithm for computing them would be quite surprising.
+Another reason is that the related problem of computing the higher homotopy groups $\pi_k(Y)$ of a $1$-connected simplicial complex $Y$ was shown to be \#P-hard if $k$, encoded in unary, is a part of input \cite{Anick-homotopyhard,ext-hard}, and it is W[1]-hard w.r.t.~the parameter $k$ \cite{Mat-homotopyW1}, even for $Y$ of dimension~$4$.
+Still, it would be interesting to have more concrete hardness results for the setting of Theorem~\ref{t:main} with variable~$d$.

+\subh{Lifting-extension and the equivariant setting. } In~\cite{aslep,Vokrinek}, the ideas and methods of the present paper are further developed and generalized to more general \emph{lifting-extension problems} and to the \emph{equivariant} setting, where a fixed finite group $G$ acts freely on both $X$ and $Y$, and the considered continuous maps are also required to be \emph{equivariant}, i.e., to commute with the actions of $G$.
+The basic and important special case with $G=\Z_2$ will be discussed in more detail below.

+\subh{Homotopy testing. } By Theorem~\ref{t:main}, it is possible to test homotopy of two simplicial maps $X\to Y$ in the stable range.
+It turns out that for this task, unlike for the extension problem, the restriction to the stable range is unnecessary: it suffices to assume that $Y$ is $1$-connected~\cite{VokriFil-homotopic}.

-\heading{Applications, motivation. } We consider the fundamental nature of the algorithmic problem of computing $[X,Y]$ a sufficient motivation of our research (e.g., because $[X,Y]$ is indeed one of the most basic objects of study in algebraic topology).
-However, we also believe that work in this area will bring various connections and applications, also in other fields, possibly including practically usable software, e.g., for aiding research in topology.
+\heading{Applications, motivation, and future work.} We consider the fundamental nature of the algorithmic problem of computing $[X,Y]$ a sufficient motivation of our research.
+However, we also hope that work in this area will bring various connections and applications, also in other fields, possibly including practically usable software, e.g., for aiding research in topology.
+Here we mention two applications that have already been worked out in detail.

-A nice concrete application comes from the paper by Franek et al.~\cite{Franek-al}.
-They provide an algorithm testing if a given system of equations involving analytic functions has a ``robust zero'', and in order to extend their result to more general situations, they ask for an algorithm testing \indef{nullhomotopy} (i.e., homotopy to a constant map) of a map into $S^d$.
-Our Theorem~\ref{t:main} provides such an algorithm in a certain range of dimensions.